semanticist21/query-key-chain/README.md

 ### _.action(key: TKey)_

-The action method appends all, action, and a specific key to the query key.
+The action method appends `action` and a specific key to the preceding array.
 This is useful for querying a specific action identified by the key.

 `base.action("action-test")`: Creates a query key ['test', 'all', 'action', 'action-test'].